kailash-manasarovar/statement/docs/timeline/2026/august.md

 - I'm very conscious of the bloodline to Jesus but I'm not interested in the Christian sites so much.
 - Every day I went, God gave me something to write about when I got back to my room.
 - And everyone was reading along with me.
+- And by the end of my trip, the Wall looked alive to me, glowing, oozing God, His gazing-house.

 ## True forgiveness, suicidal empathy, and confusing the levels